bbauska/front-end-web-ui/README.md

 ## Exercise (Instructions): Setting up Node.js and NPM

-**Note: Make sure you have installed Git on your machine before you install Node.js.
-Please complete the previous Git installation exercise before proceeding with this exercise.**
+<b>Note: Make sure you have installed Git on your machine before you install Node.js.
+Please complete the previous Git installation exercise before proceeding with this exercise.</b>

-### **Objectives and Outcomes**
+### <b>Objectives and Outcomes</b>

 In this exercise, you will learn to set up the Node.js environment, a popular Javascript based server framework, and node package manager (NPM) on your machine.